 When to plant

-We start ours in Summer (Early December).
+We start ours in Late Spring Early Summer (November – Early December).
 We find they need that January rain to get going so they don’t do much if you plant them in spring anyway.
 It’s a good excuse to get a good Spring crop of beets in and then plant them out when not much else will grow.

 If you time it right with the rains you won’t need to water them much either.